 Titling is a requirement for trailers.
 The Division of Motor Vehicles handles it, except for boat trailers, which are the responsibility of the Department of Natural Resources and Environmental Control.

-To make the process easier, the DMV recommends transferring the title at their facility.
-You should also bring a copy of the Delaware trailer bill of sale (PDF or paper copy) to cover any questions.
+The DMV recommends transferring the title to their facility to make the process easier.
+You should also bring a copy of the bill of sale (PDF or paper copy) to cover any questions.

 The title fee depends on the weight of your trailer.